jericirenej/batch-rename/README.md

 `node batchRename.mjs -Dn --exclude "excludedName" -b 100 "folder"`

-Append creation date to files in the current folder and specify a custom separator.
+Append creation date to files AND folders in the current folder and specify a custom separator.

-`node batchRename.mjs -d --separator _`
+`node batchRename.mjs -d --separator _ --targetType all`

 Preview the odd numbering transform with custom text append in a target folder.